-Clarence Sharp Barker was born to Frederick Ellis Barker and Cecilia Sharp in Salt Lake City on April 1, 1903, the sixth of seven children.
+Clarence Sharp Barker was born to Frederick Ellis Barker and Cecilia Sharp in Salt Lake City on April 1, 1903, the youngest of seven children.
 He was a writer by profession and left a short history of his life.
 My aunt, Ruth Barker transcribed that history, and I put it online to share with relatives.
 A couple of years ago, another aunt, Miriam Zabriskie, handed me a small container of pictures from Fawz's (his family nickname) mission.
 I was delighted!
 I looked forward to sorting through the pictures and inserting them into his narrative.
 Finally, a child or two later, I've scanned the pictures and created this blog containing both text and pictures from his mission for all to see.

 When Clarence was 26, he left for his mission to South Africa for The Church of Jesus Christ of Latter-day Saints.
 He traveled across the Pacific, served, then returned home through Europe and across the Atlantic.
 His mother and sister met him on the east coast and they drove a Ford Model B back to Utah.
 He returned home after four months of travel at age 29.
 The entire venture took approximately 1200 days.